VLineLang/VLineLang/README.md

     - `time()`: Returns the current timestamp.
     - `sleep(ms)`: Pauses execution for the specified number of milliseconds.
     - `system(command)`: Executes a system command.
-    - `exit(code)`: Exits the program and returns the specified status code.
+    - `exit(code)`: Exits the program with the specified status code.
     - `read(filename)`: Reads the contents of a file.
     - `write(filename, content)`: Writes content to a file.
+    - `append(list, value)`: Appends an element to the end of the list.
+    - `insert(list, index, value)`: Inserts an element at the specified position.
+    - `erase(list, begin, end)`: Removes elements within the specified range from the list.

 ### Keywords

 - **Control Structures**:
-    - `if`: Conditional judgment.
+    - `if`: Conditional statement.
-    - `else`: The negative branch of a conditional judgment.
+    - `else`: Negation branch of a conditional statement.
     - `while`: Loop structure.
+    - `for`: Loop structure.
     - `break`: Breaks out of a loop.
-    - `continue`: Skips the current loop iteration.
+    - `continue`: Skips the current iteration of a loop.

 - **Function Definitions**:
     - `fn`: Defines a function.